taosdata/TDengine/README.md

 # taosX User Manual

-taosX is an easy-to-use, high-performance, feature-rich TDengine data integration tool.
-It works like a streaming data platform that supports offline data import/export and real-time data replication from or to TDengine.
+taosX is an easy-to-use, feature-rich TDengine data pipeline tool.
+It's a bridge between a data source and data sink.
+It supports offline data import/export and real-time data replication from or to a TDengine instance.
 It's built for performance, reliability, productivity, observability and ergonomics.

-## Features
+## Highlights

 - Easy to use command line interface.
 - Simple but flexible configuration(s).